BookmarkFS User Manual

 Path to the bookmark storage, equivalent to the src argument passed to mount.bookmarkfs.

 The string is guaranteed to be NUL-terminated, and valid throughout the lifetime of the current backend.
-The backend is free to modify the string, however, it must not write past the string boundary.
+The function is free to modify the string, however, it must not write past the string boundary.

 opts